griffinjmbur/griffinjmbur.github.io/_posts/2024-02-22-complex-surveys-3-blogpost.md

 \end{align*}
 $$

-Note, in the last line, that we are able to write the population total of each cluster, \\(y_{i*}\\), as \\(m\mu_i\\) since each cluster has the same size and has a total that is definitionally equal to the number of elements in it times the mean.
+Note, in the last line, that we are able to write the population total of each cluster as \\(m\mu_i\\) since each cluster has the same size and has a total that is definitionally equal to the number of elements in it times the mean.
 Similarly, because each cluster is the same size here, the mean *per cluster* is just the mean *per element* divided by the size of each cluster.

 Now, we can simply compare this to the population ANOVA decomposition for elements.
 Then, the \\(SS_B\\) is equal to...